blowfishxyz/blocklist/README.md

 npm install @blowfishxyz/blocklist
 ```

+It's also recommended for React Native apps to install `react-native-url-polyfill`.

 ## Usage

 In order to execute lookups, you need to fetch a **blocklist object** and **bloom filter**.